dipperalbel/llm_etl_pipeline/README.md

 ## Acknowledgments

 We gratefully acknowledge the work of **Shcherbak AI AS** for developing **ContextGem** (https://github.com/shcherbak-ai/contextgem).
-Some parts of the code for this project are based on the project.
+Some parts of the code for this project are based on the ContexGem.